evilrobot-01/HoneyComb/README.md

     mkdir /mnt/boot
     mount /dev/sdX1 /mnt/boot

-Next we write extract the downloaded build to the root parition and then ensure that any cached writes are flushed to disk.
+Next we write extract the downloaded build to the mounted partitions and then ensure that any cached writes are flushed to disk.
 This may take a few moments...

     bsdtar -xpf ArchLinuxARM-aarch64-latest.tar.gz -C /mnt
     sync

-Next we need to set up the boot partition and populate fstab:
+Next we need to populate fstab:

     pacman -S arch-install-scripts
     genfstab -U /mnt >> /mnt/etc/fstab